Augustseverinandersen/Assignment2-text-classification/README.md

 This assignment is about using ```scikit-learn``` to train simple (binary) classification models on text data.
 For this assignment, we'll continue to use the Fake News Dataset that we've been working on in class.

-For this exercise, you should write *two different scripts*.
-Session 4 and session 5 One script should train a logistic regression classifier on the data; the second script should train a neural network on the same dataset.
+For this exercise, you should write *two different scripts*. session 4 and session 5 One script should train a logistic regression classifier on the data; the second script should train a neural network on the same dataset.
 Both scripts should do the following:

 - Be executed from the command line
 - Save the classification report to the folder called ```out```